wp-plugins/polylang/readme.txt

 = 1.7.5 =

+* Add 'pll_languages_list' filter
 * fix: warning when a plugin calls 'icl_object_id' with an untranslated post type (seen in ACF 4.4.1)
+* fix: the language is not correctly set from the url when using PATHINFO permalinks (introduced in 1.6!)

 = 1.7.4 (2015-05-03) =